GmBodhi/create-three-app/README.md

 ## Want support?

-Open an [issue](https://github.com/GmBodhi/create-three-app/issues/new) in the [github repo](https://github.com/GmBodhi/create-three-app)
+Open an [issue](https://github.com/GmBodhi/create-three-app/issues/new) in the [github repo](https://github.com/GmBodhi/create-three-app) or ask in the [Secret Discord Server](https://discord.gg/qdCknXec83)